Skip to main content

 syntax = "proto3";

-package test_plugin;
+package api;

 // Specify the Go package where the generated files should reside